haidubogdan/netbeans-php-blade-plugin/README.md

 **formatting**

-- some indentation are broken from netbeans core HTML plugin
+- some indentation are broken.
+This is not the plugin's "fault" but it's a netbeans core issue

 ex: a basic html file